-The four kinds of templates
+The four tabs

 Custom AI experts pre-loaded with instructions and reference documents: your “M&A specialist”, your “GDPR reviewer”, your “house style writer”.